MicrosoftDocs/security/security-docs/zero-trust/cisa-zero-trust-maturity-model-intro.md

 ## Pillars, functions, capabilities, and ZTMM journey stages

 The CISA ZTMM is built upon **five pillars** that encompass **functions** to enhance Zero Trust protection areas.
-Use the following links to go to sections of the guide
+Use the following links to go to sections of the guide:

 * Introduction
 * [Identity](cisa-zero-trust-maturity-model-identity.md)